Findent: indent and relabel Fortran sources

 Other Fortran indenters

-Good free Fortran indenters are 'not easy to find'.
+Good free Fortran indenters to be used on the command line are 'not easy to find'.
 Searching the Internet, I was not able to find good working free available Fortran indenters, with the exception of f90ppr.
-F90ppr is written in Fortran and does a nice and quick job, but lacks a number of the requirements above.
+F90ppr is written in Fortran and does a nice and quick job, but lacks a number of the requirements.

 fpt aims at analysis of Fortran programs, and produces indented sources.
 It is not open source, and a (gratis, valid for one year) license is required.
 Unfortunately, usage is somewhat clumsy and the program gives unpredictable results when faced with unknown constructs (I tested version 4.1).
 There are also problems when fpt is confronted with code that is not complete.
 Furthermore a number of requirements is lacking.